plainionist/plainionist.github.io/_posts/2022-01-22-AboutCleanCode-How-to-start.md

 ---
 layout: post
-title: AboutCleanCode - How to start Clean Code?
+title: This is how you should start with Clean Code ...
 description: |
   Clean Code already starts when reading code.
 In fact, whenever you starting reading code in order to change it later on, think of doing a code review.
 In this video I want to show